 - Rewarding providers for keeping people healthy.

-In her talk, Zulla discussed ways health systems and providers can accelerate the transition to value-based care.
+In the talk, the Optum Health East CEO discussed ways health systems and providers can accelerate the transition to value-based care.
 She acknowledged the shift isn’t as easy as flipping a switch; it’s more of a journey and one that has been slow to gain traction because of its complexity.

 “Transitioning to value-based care requires partnerships between innovative systems, health plans and doctors and advanced practice clinicians to deliver personalized care at the right time and the right place, and that’s affordable.”